nuagenetworks/vspkdoc/_sources/v6/nutier.rst.txt

 - ``probe_interval``: probe interval (part of rate along with packetCount).
 Applicable to Tier2 type.

+- ``probe_performance_stats``: Indicates if Probe Performance Statistics is enabled or disabled for the HTTP Tier.

 - ``owner``: Identifies the user that has created this object.

 - ``external_id``: External object ID.
 Used for integration with third party systems